-These included patients in the last 12 months of their lives, carers, those at risk of developing a long-term condition and those requiring advice on their diet, smoking and alcohol cessation.
-Patients were then signposted to the relevant service.
+- These included patients in the last 12 months of their lives, carers, those at risk of developing a long-term condition and those requiring advice on their diet, smoking and alcohol cessation and substance misuse.
+Patients were then signposted to the relevant service. - Smoking cessation advice was available from a local support group.
+One of the GPs had undertaking specialist training in substance misuse and the practice held shared clinics at the practice with the local addiction service.

-The practice's uptake for the cervical screening programme was 100%, which was above the CCG average of 1.8% and the national average of 2.4%.
-There was a policy to offer telephone reminders for patients who did not attend for their cervical screening test.
+The practice's uptake for the cervical screening programme was 82%, which was above the CCG average of 81% and the national average of 81%.
+There was a policy to offer telephone and text reminders for patients who did not attend for their cervical screening test.
 The practice demonstrated how they encouraged uptake of the screening programme by using information in different languages and for those with a learning disability and they ensured a female sample taker was available.
 The practice also encouraged its patients to attend national screening programmes for bowel and breast cancer screening.

 Childhood immunisation rates for the vaccinations given were comparable to CCG/national averages.
-For example, childhood immunisation rates for the vaccinations given to under two year olds ranged from 81% to 100% and five year olds from 96.4% to 98.8%.
+For example, childhood immunisation rates for the vaccinations given to under two year olds ranged from 80% to 91% and five year olds from 82% to 98%.

-Flu vaccination rates for the over 65s were 81%, compared to the national average of 73%. .
+Flu vaccination rates for the over 65s were 77%, and at risk groups 57%.
+These were also above the CCG and national averages.